puppetlabs/relay-docs/docs/getting-started.md

     description: The message to output from the step
 steps:
 - name: hello-world
-  image: alpine
+  image: relaysh/core
   spec:
     message: ${parameters.message}
   input:
   - echo "Hello world.
 Your message was $(ni get -p {.message})."
 ```

 This workflow starts by defining a parameter named `message`, whose value you'll need to supply before the workflow starts.
-Then it defines a step named `hello-world` that will run a Docker container using an Alpine Linux image.
+Then it defines a step named `hello-world` that will run a Docker container using the Relay core image.

 The `spec` map defines keys and values that will be available inside the step.
 In this case, we're using the Relay [`parameters` input data](reference/relay-expressions.md#parameters) to look up the value of the run's `message` parameter and make it available to the container.